Your First 90 Days in Biarritz: What Actually Needs to Happen (And When)

 2. Register With Local Authorities

-• Non-EU citizens: validating your visa at the OFII (French immigration office) is mandatory within your first few weeks.
+Non-EU citizens: validating your visa at the OFII (French immigration office) is mandatory within your first few weeks, don’t let it slide.

 3. Open a French Bank Account